 There are several committees and sub-committees which the Douzaine either oversees or has an attendance on.
-These include the Parochial Properties committee, Boat Moorings committee and the Parish Rectory committee.
+These include the Parochial Properties Committee, Boat Moorings committee and the Parish Properties Committee.
 In addition, a Douzenier currently sits on the Parish Cemeteries Committee.

 The Douzaine has responsibility to ensure the smooth running of the Parish and also provides a conduit for information in each direction between States’ bodies and Parishioners.
 Some of the tasks are historical but many are of more recent times.